kayex/sirius/README.md

 Sirius connects to the Slack RTM API using your Slack OAuth token.
 Once logged in, it actively monitors your outgoing messages, executing extensions which read and modify your messages.

 ## Wait, does this mean that Sirius can read all my messages?
 Yes.
 Any message sent or received by your Slack account while Sirius is running will be intercepted via the RTM API and processed by the enabled extensions.
 However, Sirius does not store any messages or message metadata, and does not collect any logs.
-Messages are only kept in memory for the duration of the extensions' execution.
+Messages are only kept in memory while the extensions are actively executing.

 ## Creating a new extension
 Creating a new extension is only a matter of implementing the `Extension` interface: